svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 This article is a guide on implementing JWT authentication with Spring Boot.

-At the minimum client needs to exchange username and password for JWT to be used for sending authenticated requests.
+At a bare minimum, the client is required to exchange a username and password in order to obtain a JWT, which will be used for subsequent authenticated API calls.

-The following are basic flows for implementing API security:
+Below are the core workflows for implementing API security:

 1. Ajax Login Authentication
 2. JWT Token Authentication

 ## <a name="pre-requisites" id="pre-requisites">Prerequisite</a>

-Please checkout the sample code/project from the following GitHub [repository](https://github.com/svlada/springboot-security-jwt).
+See the linked GitHub [repo](https://github.com/svlada/springboot-security-jwt) for code.

 This project is using H2 in-memory database to store sample user data.
 To make things easier I have created data fixtures and configured Spring Boot to automatically load them on the application startup (```/jwt-demo/src/main/resources/data.sql```).